 But I know people younger and older than this demographic who loved this show.
 So I think that’s nonsense.

-Plus there were so many storylines that Longmire could have explored.
+But there were other storylines that the Longmire show could have explored.

 - Walt & Vic’s budding relationship